 After losing ground to the faster Four Flyers of North German Lloyd, Cunard's fastest Lusitania and Mauritania duo, the decision was made to create a trio of the worlds largest and most opulent ships.
 Unfortunately for HAPAG, White Star's Olympic class ships were launched first and the sinking of the Titanic would be remembered first.

 Launched at the height of the German Empire, Kaiser Wilhelm insisted the ship be referred to in the masculine form, whereas most other liners were referred to as feminine.
 Although the Kaiser was to sail as soon as the ship entered service, issues during sea trials postponed the ship's maiden voyage.
+Earlier images show taller funnels that were shortened due to excessive roll and stability issues.
+Lighter furniture, removal of marble floors in first class, and filling the bottom double hull with concrete helped alleviate these initial issues.

 Several unique design decisions created a grand and powerful ship.
 One of those designs featured a 10 foot tall bronze eagle standing on a globe located on the prow of the ship.
 The 40 foot wide wings did not survive many trips and were ripped off in a storm.
 Gold scrollwork and Imperator name replaced the eagle.